Importance Weighted Expectation-Maximization for Protein Sequence Design: Proposed Method:

 where $\varepsilon_{ij}(x_i, a_{j\boldsymbol{\cdot}})$ gathers the 20 amino acids for any position $j \ne i$.
 Then we map $\boldsymbol{\varepsilon_i}(x_i)$ to the amino-acid embedding space with trainable parameter $W_{\varepsilon}$, and add the mapped vector to the original amino-acid embedding $e(x_i)$ to get the final feature vector as our model input:

-which means for the autoregressive Transformer decoder, the first token input is set the sampled latent vector $\tilde{z}$ and the input for other position is set to the combinatorial structure augmented feature vector of last token.
+where $H_i$ is the input embedding of the Transformer decoder, i.e., the first input is set to the sampled latent vector $z'$ and the input for other position $i$ is set to the combinatorial structure augmented feature vector $\hat{e}(x_{i-1})$.

-At iteration t in MCEM, the learning process for the combinatorial structure enhanced latent generative model becomes:\\ E-step: